The money seized will not be returned to a Montrealer accused of threatening Donald Trump - ExBulletin

 “We’re really here to give Ms. Ferrier the ability to get all the shampoo she wants, to get all the toiletries she wants, to get all the underwear she wants, to being able to communicate with his family, which is more expensive, obviously, because they are in Canada, “said Eugene Ohm, a federal public defender.
 He noted that most prisoners have access to the money of their own. bank accounts or close family.

 But the prosecution argued that the money was evidence that could be presented in court.
-“It’s powerful evidence to be able to show the jury at trial what the accused had in her possession when she came, including the full amount of change,” prosecutor Michael Friedman told the court.
+“It’s powerful evidence to be able to show the jury at trial what the accused had in their possession when they came, including the full amount of change,” prosecutor Michael Friedman told the court.

 He also said that a sealed dossier regarding actions Ferrier allegedly taken after his arrest, which are still under investigation, suggests that the return of the money could pose a “serious danger to the community”.